Cmac2712/blog-posts/2 Areas 🏞️/Blog/Welcome to My New Blog.md

 Expect to see posts here about React, TypeScript, the ever-evolving world of front-end javascript devlopemnt and maybe the odd opinion here and there.

 If that's the type of thing you like to read about then please take a look around.
-If not: please send me an abusive message on twitter
+If not: please send me an abusive message on [twitter](https://twitter.com/cmac2712)

+Kind regards,

+Craig